TrystanLea/blog/pages/en/monitoring.md

   <div class="col3">
     <b>Inputs</b><br><br>
     <a href="images/monitoring/emoncms_inputs.png"><img src="images/monitoring/emoncms_inputs.png"></a><br><br>
-    Data from sensors first appear in the input list, input's can be configured with input processing to calculate processed values such as kWh data from power data, or to calculate lighting, appliances and cooking electricity demand by subtracting other loads from total household consumption.
+    Data from sensors first appear on the inputs page, inputs can be configured with input processing to calculate values such as kWh data from power data, or to calculate lighting, appliances and cooking electricity demand by subtracting other loads from total household consumption.
   </div>
   <div class="col3">
     <b>Feeds</b><br><br>